 Depending on the research method and subjects, IRB review is conducted at three levels: exempt, expedited, and full board.
 Researchers should submit their protocols to the IRB prior to data collection.
 Researchers also must complete a training program.
 The link to the training, submission guidelines, and forms for IRB review are available from the IRB website: www.unk.edu/irb.

-The Calvin T. Ryan Library staff, in partnership with the classroom faculty, Academic Success staff and other members of the UNK community, provide students with opportunities to develop skills that support their current educational pursuits, further their career opportunities, enrich their personal lives, and, ultimately, prepare them for lifelong learning.
+The Calvin T. Ryan Library staff, in partnership with the classroom faculty, Learning Commons staff and other members of the UNK community, provide students with opportunities to develop skills that support their current educational pursuits, further their career opportunities, enrich their personal lives, and, ultimately, prepare them for lifelong learning.

-The library provides access to a wide range of computer-based information resources, including the library's catalog, an electronic reserves system, 248 online databases, over 215,000 electronic books, and more than 89,000 full-text periodicals.
+The library provides access to a wide range of computer-based and print information resources, including the library's catalog, 248 online databases, over 230,000 electronic books, and more than 100,000 full-text periodicals.
 The online portion of the library never closes, and these electronic resources are available 24 hours a day, seven days a week, to UNK students anywhere in the world who have a computer and Internet access.
 Reference service is available in person and by chat, text, email and telephone during scheduled hours.
-The library's homepage, library.unk.edu, provides general information about the library, specific information on services for distance students, as well as serving as a portal to all available print and digital resources.
+The library's homepage, library.unk.edu, provides specific information on services for distance students, as well as serving as a portal to all available print and digital resources.
 Materials not owned by the library may be requested via Interlibrary Loan from other libraries.

-The library building was originally constructed in 1963, with an addition in 1983.
-It provides seating and services for more than 890 students, including group study rooms, lounge seating, individual study carrels, three computer labs, one with specialized software, a student lounge, and a “One Button Studio” for students to use to record speeches and other presentations.
-The first Learning Commons at a state college or university in Nebraska houses the UNK Writing Center, Academic Subject Tutoring, additional group study rooms, and other services and activities focused on student academic success.
+The first Learning Commons at a state college or university in Nebraska houses the UNK Writing Center, Subject Tutoring, Success Coaching, additional group study rooms, and other services and activities focused on student academic success.
 Numerous computers, printers and scanners are available throughout the library.
-Wireless computers can be used almost anywhere in the building, and resources also include two high-quality microform digitizers.
-Students may check out laptop computers at the circulation desk for in-library use.
+Wireless computers can be used almost anywhere in the building.

-Eight library faculty, seven managerial professionals, and six support staff are dedicated to making the library an integral part of students' careers at UNK.
-Along with acquiring and organizing information resources in a variety of formats; the focus is on working with campus partners to ensure outstanding academic support for every student, graduate or undergraduate, no matter where they are located.
+The library’s faculty and staff focus on being an integral part of students' careers at UNK and work with campus partners to ensure outstanding academic support for every student, graduate or undergraduate, no matter where they are located.